Walter L. Murphy

-Walter Leonard Murphy (December 11, 1937–) is an American jurist who served as a justice on the New Hampshire Superior Court from 1983 to 2003 and was the first football coach at Plymouth State University.
+Walter Leonard Murphy (December 11, 1937 – January 29, 2025) was an American jurist who served as a justice on the New Hampshire Superior Court from 1983 to 2003 and was the first football coach at Plymouth State University.
 In 1985 Murphy ruled in a case between Dartmouth College and their head football coach, Joe Yukica, that resulted in Yukica regaining his job.